Skip to main content

 Incentive stock options

-No regular-tax income at exercise, but the spread is an AMT preference item.
-Long-term capital gains on a qualifying disposition require holding one year post-exercise and two years post-grant.
-Multi-year planning around the AMT crossover is the whole game.
+No regular income at exercise, but the spread is an AMT preference item.
+Multi-year planning around the AMT crossover — how many options to exercise and when — is the whole game.

 NSO